 Available to dependents and survivors of certain veterans who have serious disabilities as the result of their service (100% disabled), or who have died of a service-connected cause, were a prisoner of war or missing in action.

 The Hazlewood Act is a tuition exemption program that was set up for veterans who were Texas residents prior to enlisting in the service.
-In order to qualify, you must have first exhausted all yor Montgomery GI Bill or their time limits expired.
+To receive a Hazlewood exemption you must:

 Hazlewood Legacy Program